OnkelTem/anki-dm/README.md

 ## How it worked before (CrowdAnki only)

-CrowAnki add-on adds one more exporting/importing option into Anki.
-It can exports/imports to/from a JSON file and a directory with media.
-So you get all your data and configuration in a human-editable JSON format.
+**CrowAnki** add-on defines a JSON format for storing decks data and can export/import into it.

 But it's actually not that convenient to edit big JSON files manually and there are no tools which would considerably simplify the process.
-CrowdAnki didn't change the way how you managed decks before, editing workflow remained the same: you do everything inside Anki.
+In other words, CrowdAnki doesn't change the way how you manage decks, the editing workflow remains the same: you edit your deck inside Anki application.

 ## How it works now (CrowdAnki + Anki DM)